 See related blog post: Tapa the World – Sacramento Restaurants

 The décor of the Kasbah Lounge is exotic and fun.
-We had reservations for 6:00 p.m. and we were seated in a large comfy booth.
-It was a Saturday, and we were all happy to discover that Happy Hour is from 5:00 p.m. to 7:00 p.m. on both weekdays and weekends!
+We had made reservations in advance and were seated in a large comfy booth.

-Most of us took advantage of the Happy Hour pricing.
-The Kasbah Lounge has a full bar, and one person in our party had a Vodka Martini ($10), while the rest of us enjoyed a glass of the Happy Hour red wine ($5) and the Happy Hour Sangria ($4).
+The Kasbah Lounge has a full bar, and one person in our party had a Vodka Martini ($10), while the rest of us enjoyed either a glass of the Happy Hour red wine ($5) or the Happy Hour Sangria ($4).

 As a group we ordered multiple orders of the Happy Hour Crispy Chick Peas (served with Moroccan preserved lemon) ($3), the Happy Hour Tabbouleh Salad, and the Happy Hour Harissa Chicken Wings & Drums ($5).
 Other Happy Hour dishes ordered were the Happy Hour Kefta Meatballs ($6.50) and the Happy Hour Falafel (served with citrus tahini and Lebanese Yogurt )($5).
 One very hungry friend ordered the Chicken Kabob ($16) from the regular menu, and one member of our party opted to enjoy a vegan dessert ($6.50).